Rock Climbing Club 2026

 Other venues if there is interest or travel on your own.

 Teams are composed of four climbers.
 Senior A and at least one other team will travel together and compete together.
-Training sessions will occur during Term 3.
+Training sessions will occur on Mondays during Term 3.

 Sports awards (including Blues) are to recognise those who have shown dedication and commitment to the OGHS climbing community through service, coaching, and/or competing at a high level on a school team.